Sameerakhatoon/SamOS/docs/chapters/Ch08-project-setup.md

 - `build.sh` - top-level build script.
 Currently a stub; the next chapter wires `nasm` into it.

 Why `src/` instead of repo root: SamOs uses `src/` to separate kernel sources from user programs (`programs/`) and tests (`tests/`).
 The book repo flattens everything at the root; we don't.

+## Why this chapter exists

+Bootstraps the project directory layout.

+## How the change lands

+mkdir + .gitkeep stubs in src/, bin/, build/.

+## Regression test

+build itself running proves layout works.

+## Commit

+Original landing: ch5 project setup (see `git log --oneline` for the actual hash on your branch).